 We are not just a place to stay; we are a community within a community.

-The Lynn House is a working house with a family environment. all of the cooking and cleaning is done by the residents themselves.
+The Lynn House is a working house with a family environment.
+It is a structured environment where all of the cooking and cleaning is done by the residents themselves.

 For more information, please visit: http://www.thelynnhouse.org/

-The South Bay Alano Club is an organization to aid and assist in the rehabilitation of alcoholics.
-It maintains and manages a club and club rooms as meeting places for the rehabilitation and recreation of its members and friends.
+It maintains and manages a club and club rooms as meeting places for the rehabilitation and recreation of its members, friends, and family.
 The life of the Club is guided by the spirit of the Twelve Traditions of Alcoholics Anonymous in order to insure our mission.

 For more information, please visit: http://www.southbayalanoclub.org/